ddegenaro/speech-processing-project/README.md

 You can clear the language model's memory (prevent it from conditioning on prior chat messages) by clicking "Clear chat history".

-Finally, you can subject the language model to an evaluation by clicking the red "Evaluate model" button.
+Finally, you can subject the language model to an evaluation by clicking the red "Evaluate text model" button, or evaluate your currently selected Whisper variant by clicking the red "Evaluate speech model" button.

 ## Spectrograms and audio I/O